pyexcel/pyexcel/doc/source/cookbook.rst

 Update one column of a data file
 ---------------------------------

-Suppose you want to merge the following two data files:
+Suppose have one data file as the following:

 example1.csv